 The Adviser will pay all expenses incurred by it in connection with its activities under the Advisory Agreement.
 Each Fund bears all of its own expenses not specifically assumed by the Adviser.
 General expenses of the Company not readily identifiable as belonging to a portfolio of the Company are allocated among all investment portfolios by or under the direction of the Board in such manner as it deems to be fair and equitable.
-Expenses borne by a Fund include, but are not limited to the following (or a Fund's share of the following): (a) the cost (including brokerage commissions) of securities purchased or sold by the Fund and any losses incurred in connection therewith; (b) fees payable to and expenses incurred on behalf of the Fund by the Adviser; (c) filing fees and expenses relating to the registration and qualification of the Company and the Fund's shares under federal and/or state securities laws and maintaining such registrations and qualifications; (d) fees and salaries payable to the Company's Directors and officers; (e) taxes (including any income or franchise taxes) and governmental fees; (f) costs of any liability and other insurance or fidelity bonds; (g) any costs, expenses or losses arising out of a liability of or claim for damages or other relief asserted against the Company or the Fund for violation of any law; (h) legal, accounting and auditing expenses, including legal fees of special counsel for the independent Directors; (i) charges of custodians and other agents; (j) expenses of setting in type and printing prospectuses, statements of additional information and supplements thereto to existing shareholders and proxy material that are not attributable to a class; (k) costs of mailing prospectuses, statements of additional information and supplements thereto to existing shareholders, as well as reports to shareholders and proxy materials that are not attributable to a class; (l) any extraordinary expenses; (m) fees, voluntary assessments and other expenses incurred in connection with member
+Expenses borne by a Fund include, but are not limited to the following (or a Fund's share of the following): (a) the cost (including brokerage commissions) of securities purchased or sold by the Fund and any losses incurred in connection therewith; (b) fees payable to and expenses incurred on behalf of the Fund by the Adviser; (c) filing fees and expenses relating to the registration and qualification of the Company and the Fund's shares under federal and/or state securities laws and maintaining such registrations and qualifications; (d) fees and salaries payable to the Company's Directors and officers; (e) taxes (including any income or franchise taxes) and governmental fees; (f) costs of any liability and other insurance or fidelity bonds; (g) any costs, expenses or losses arising out of a liability of or claim for damages or other relief asserted against the Company or the Fund for violation of any law; (h) legal, accounting and auditing expenses, including legal fees of special counsel for the independent Directors; (i) charges of custodians and other agents; (j) expenses of setting in type and printing prospectuses, statements of additional information and supplements thereto for existing shareholders, reports, statements, and confirmations to shareholders and proxy material that are not attributable to a class; (k) costs of mailing prospectuses, statements of additional information and supplements thereto to existing shareholders, as well as reports to shareholders and proxy materials that are not attributable to a class; (1) any extraordinary expenses; (m) fees, voluntary assessments and other expenses incurred in connection with membership in investment company organizations; (n) costs of mailing and tabulating proxies and costs of shareholders' and Directors' meetings; (o) costs of independent pricing services to value a portfolio's securities; and (p) the costs of investment company literature and other publications provided by the Company to its Directors and officers.
+Distribution expenses, transfer agency expenses of preparation, printing and mailing prospectuses, statements of additional information, proxy statements and reports to shareholders, and organizational expenses and registration fees, identified as belonging to a particular class of the Company, are allocated to such class.

-The advisory fees, including waivers and reimbursements for the past fiscal period ended of 2020 and fiscal year ended of 2021 are as follows:
+The advisory fees, including waivers and reimbursements for the past fiscal period ended August 31, 2020 and fiscal years ended August 31, 2022 and 2021 are as follows:

-Advisory Fees Accrued Waivers and/or Reimbursements/ Recoupments Net Advisory Fees Paid SGI Peak Growth Fund For the fiscal year ended August 31, 2021 \$69,730 \$(3,523) \$66,207 For the fiscal period ended August 31, 2020 \$9,066 \$(20,342) \$ - SGI Prudent Growth Fund For the fiscal year ended August 31, 2021 \$66,724 \$(4,454) \$62,270 For the fiscal period ended August 31, 2020 \$7,723 \$(25,050) \$ -
+Advisory Fees Accrued Waivers and/or Reimbursements/ Recoupments Net Advisory Fees Paid SGI Peak Growth Fund For the fiscal year ended August 31, 2022 \$98,498 \$(4,012) \$20,163 For the fiscal year ended August 31, 2021 \$69,730 \$(3,523) \$66,207 For the fiscal period ended August 31, 2020 \$9,066 \$(20,342) \$ - SGI Prudent Growth Fund For the fiscal year ended August 31, 2022 \$93,614 \$(4,617) \$16,401 For the fiscal year ended August 31, 2021 \$66,724 \$(4,454) \$62,270 For the fiscal period ended August 31, 2020 \$7,723 \$(25,050) \$-

-^{} The Funds commenced operations on June 8, 2020.
+The Funds commenced operations on June 8, 2020.

-As of August 31, 2021, the Funds had amounts available for recoupment as follows:
+As of August 31, 2022, the Funds had amounts available for recoupment as follows: